-- · Bolivia has reached a steady GDP growth rate that was not affected by the international financial crisis; - · In 2009, Bolivia's international reserve registered its highest level in Bolivian history; - The country's inflation rate decreased to 0.3% and external debt was at its lowest level in 2009; - The Central Government also maintained a significant fiscal surplus, and Bolivia's domestic currency has strengthened, causing an important de-dollarization of the national economy.
+- Bolivia has reached a steady GDP growth rate that was not affected by the international financial crisis; - · In 2009, Bolivia's international reserve registered its highest level in Bolivian history; - The country's inflation rate decreased to 0.3% and external debt was at its lowest level in 2009; - The Central Government also maintained a significant fiscal surplus, and Bolivia's domestic currency has strengthened, causing an important de-dollarization of the national economy.

-While we expect this economic stability to continue in the short-term, there is no assurance of continued stability and Bolivia's long-term economic performance remains a concern.
+While we expect this economic stability to continue in the short-term, there is still some level of concern regarding the continued stability and Bolivia's long-term economic performance.
 Bolivia has a high dependence on commodities exports and needs to generate larger local and foreign investment.
 These long-term concerns could adversely affect BCP Bolivia's income and results of operation.